MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_get_unitsofmeasure.md

 ms.author: solsen
 ---

-# GET Unit of Measure Method
+# Get unit of measure
 Retrieve the properties and relationships of a unitsOfMeasure object for Dynamics 365 for Financials.

 ## HTTP request